danReynolds/chrome_extension/README.md

 # chrome_extension

 A starter repo for building Chrome extensions with Flutter.
+To walkthrough adding support for a Chrome extension to a Flutter app, check out [our guide](https://blog.pollyn.app/posts/2022-01-18-flutter-chrome-extension/){:target="_blank"}.

 ### Build